-Sometimes there is more than one potential noun phrase that could act as the implied subject of the non-finite embedded clause: Jareth told Hoggle to give the peach to Sarah.
+Sometimes there is more than one potential noun phrase that could act as the implied subject of the non-finite embedded clause:

 Who's giving the peach - Jareth or Hoggle?
-Adults say: Hoggle (Object of main clause) Hoggle promised Jareth to do so.
+Adults say: Hoggle (Object of main clause)

+Hoggle promised Jareth to do so.